g0hww/fcsched/README.md

 2) Have fcd_sequencer.sh running.

-Currently you must also edit fcsched.py to configure the predict server and fcd_sequencer server host and port number info (defaults are for the server on localhost and the default predict port).
+You must edit fcsched.py to configure the predict server and fcd_sequencer server host and port number (defaults are for the server on localhost and the default predict port).
 The query to predict is done by catalogue number.
 This should match the one in the keps you are using for predict.

-When invoked, fcsched asks the predict server to determine when the next pass of FUNcube-1 starts and how long that next pass is.
-It then sleeps for half the time until AOS then asks (to allow for predict to provide an updated solution with new keps) It loops  like that until AOS is within 1 minute, sleeps until AOS and then commands fcd_sequencer to begin data collection for the duration of that pass.
-It then sleeps during the pass and aks the predict server for the details of the next pass.
+When invoked, fcsched asks the predict server to determine when the next pass of FUNcube-1 starts.
+It then sleeps for half the time until AOS then asks again (to allow for predict to provide an updated solution with new keps).
+It loops like that until AOS is within 1 minute, sleeps until AOS and then commands fcd_sequencer to begin data collection for the duration of that pass.
+It then sleeps during the pass and then aks the predict server for the details of the next pass.